Giskard-AI/giskard-hub/script-docs/start/glossary/business/index.rst

 Getting Started with Business Testing
 -------------------------------------

-To begin testing your AI systems for business vulnerabilities:
+To begin testing your AI systems for business failures:

 .. grid:: 1 1 2 2